tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Essentially, multi-indexing improves data storage, lookup, and manipulation/assignment.

-Live code how to create and use multiple indexes, as well as how to access data using more than one index.
+Open the [starter-file](Activities/08-Ins_Multi_Indexing/Unsolved/multi_indexing.ipynb), and live code how to create and use multiple indexes, as well as how to access data using more than one index.

 * Multi-indexing is commonly done when working with `Date` data.